Meet Our Team

 Voice Services

-Jovie Soliman is the Voice Services manager responsible for providing solutions to campus administration, faculty, staff, and students.
-This team plays a crucial role in ensuring effective communication solutions for the campus community.
+Jovie Soliman is the manager responsible for providing telephone (voice) solutions to campus faculty, staff, and students.
+This team plays a crucial role in ensuring effective telephone (voice) communication solutions for the campus community, and provides the following:

 Data & Platforms Services